 Note: If you're applying for a wedding photography permit, please see the "Wedding photography" section below, as this requires a different process.

 Carefully fill out a Filming and Photography Permit Application Form with as much detail as possible about your proposed shoot.
-Please contact us with as much notice as possible for the best chance of your application being approved.
+Please contact us with as much notice as possible (at least three business days) for the best chance of your application being approved.

 Please send your completed forms (including a copy of your Public Liability Insurance) to the Media Communications team and we will soon be in touch regarding your application.